Horatio Nelson, 1st Viscount Nelson: East and West Indies, 1771–1780

 Nelson took command of the Hinchinbrook on 1 September 1779.
 Hinchinbrook sailed from Port Royal on 5 October and, in company with other British ships, proceeded to capture a number of American prizes.
 On his return to Jamaica in December, Nelson began to be troubled by recurrent attacks of malaria.
 Nelson remained in the West Indies in order to take part in Major-General John Dalling's attempt to capture the Spanish colonies in Central America, including an assault on the Fortress of the Immaculate Conception on the San Juan River in Nicaragua.

-In February 1780 Hinchinbrook sailed from Jamaica as an escort for Dalling's invasion force.
+In February 1780, Hinchinbrook sailed from Jamaica as an escort for Dalling's invasion force.
 After sailing up the mouth of the San Juan River, Nelson's expeditionary force obtained the surrender of the Fortress of the Immaculate Conception and its 160 Spanish defenders after a two-week siege.
 Despite this initial success, the British forces never reached Lake Nicaragua and, decimated by yellow fever, were forced to return to Jamaica.
 The British destroyed the fortress when they evacuated in January 1781.
-The failed campaign cost the lives of more than 2,500 men, making it the costliest British disaster of the entire war.
+The failed campaign led to more than 2,500 casualties, making it the costliest British disaster of the entire war.
 Despite this, Nelson was praised for his efforts.